maurymarkowitz/OpenNEC/doc/OpenNEC file format.md

 Impetus
 -------

-onec is an attempt to solve (some of) these problems.
+oNEC is an attempt to solve (some of) these problems.
 It does so by defining a single canonical format for the files.
 It also includes an extension mechanism that allows the addition of arbitrary data to any card, in a way that will simply ignored by (most) NEC implementations. oNEC also supports the SY card type, as this feature is both common and very useful in practice.

 The inclusion of these new features means the oNEC format is not fully compatible with the original NEC format.
 However, oNEC defines a simple mechanism to convert any oNEC deck into a fully compatible form with no loss of information.
 This makes oNEC files easy to use in the traditional role where the NEC code is in an external library or executable that communicates only through files.

 Design decisions
 ----------------

-The design of the onec format started as part of an effort to canvas the internet looking for the most popular NEC editing tools.
+The design of the oNEC format started as part of an effort to canvas the internet looking for the most popular NEC editing tools.
 This revealed that there were a number of common extensions to the NEC format.
 Some of these were identical across various applications, so a single format would be able to support many of them.
 The key would be to include these in a new format in such a way that older software would still be able to open and use the decks, and potentially edit them.

 The simplest solution to this problem would be to use the existing NEC comment card, `CM`, as a prefix on all extensions.
 Any data on a `CM` card is simply ignored by NEC.
 This has been used by some programs to include various additional parameters, which only they notice.
 One could extend this mechanism to add features; for instance, one might have a comment that states the 3rd measurement on a particular card is in millimetres, not the deck's default of inches set on an `SC` card later in the deck.